 - C# is scalable and updatable.

-- C# is used to develop Console application, Windows application, and Web application.
+- C# is used to develop Console, Windows, and Web applications.

 3. What is the difference between the “throw” and “throw ex” in .NET?